Lyberta/Singularity/Hardware/Info.md

 ## Design decisions

-### 512-bit registers, bytes and address space
+### 4096-bit registers, bytes and address space

-It takes 276 bits to enumerate every atom in the observable Universe so 512-bits should be enough given current known laws of physics.
-So we start with 512-bit and expand it if we discover something new later.
+It takes 276 bits to enumerate every atom in the observable Universe so 512 bits should be enough for a single Universe given current known laws of physics.
+However, given the fact that we will be creating countless simulations of our own Universe, Q* says that we need 4096 bits.

 ### No dedicated floating point unit